Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/read_write.rst

  For full example program, see ``examples/get_vara.py``.

 Write to netCDF variables
- For writing, the behavior of :meth:`pncpy.Variable.put_var()` depends on the following provided input parameter pattern:
+ For writing, the behavior of :meth:`Variable.put_var` depends on the following provided input parameter pattern:

  - `data` - Write an entire variable
  - `data`, `index` - Write a single data value (a single element)